puavo-org/puavo-os/parts/conf/README.md

 precedence order:

     1. Parameter definitions
+    2. Parameter overwrites from the image specific settings
-    2. Parameter overwrites from the configuration profile
+    3. Parameter overwrites from the configuration profile
-    3. Parameter overwrites from hardware quirks
+    4. Parameter overwrites from hardware quirks
-    4. Parameter overwrites from device settings
+    5. Parameter overwrites from device settings
-    5. Parameter overwrites from the kernel command line
+    6. Parameter overwrites from the kernel command line

 Thus, for example, values assigned on the kernel command line overwrite values assigned by hardware quirks.